On this page

 Who enforces the rule — ICA or Singapore Customs?

 Both agencies operate at land checkpoints.
-The Immigration & Checkpoints Authority (ICA) manages immigration clearance; Singapore Customs enforces customs regulations including the three-quarter tank rule.
+The Immigration and Checkpoints Authority (ICA) manages immigration clearance; Singapore Customs enforces customs regulations including the three-quarter tank rule.
 Either officer may inspect fuel levels.